Wellness · Singtel & AIA · 2019

 Actions that teach.

 • AAnimation as education.
-Transitions and micro-animations showed users what was happening — no text walls needed.
+Using animation to educate, create positive feedback loops, and adapt to the state of the interface.
+Transitions and micro-animations showed users what was happening without text walls.

 • CVisual gratification.
-The reward moment — data added to your account — was designed to feel as good as the walking itself.
+Creating gratification in the app through visual design.
+The reward moment was designed to feel as good as the walking itself.

 Design techniques used for feedback loops and visual gratification